DCox2016/GithubProfileViewerwithAngularv6/README.md

 ## To run GithubProfileViewer

-In terminal navigate inside of the root folder, run command `npm init`. `Npm init` will create the package.json file.
+In terminal navigate inside of the root folder, run command `npm start` will start the web app.
-Once the package.json file is created, run `npm start`. `Npm start` will start the web app.
 To view app, open web browser and navigate to `http://localhost:4200/`.

 ## How to use the GitHubProfileViewer